Featured Image Above: Google 1998 (My, how things change!)

 Sitemaps & Human-Readable Sitemap – What this means is that Google is recommending not just a sitemap for Google to crawl, but also a separate sitemap for your visitors.

-Provide a sitemap file with links that point to the important pages on yousitemaps for your users Google 2016r site.
+Provide a sitemap file with links that point to the important pages on your site.
 Also provide a page with a human-readable list of links to these pages (sometimes called a site index or site map page).

 Here’s what Google says about Image Files 2016: